By now, most Gwinnett County property owners should have received an . This year, approximately 80,000 of the notices will reflect a lower assessment.

 The S&P/Case-Shiller Home Price Indices released on April 24 showed the metro Atlanta area experienced a 17.3 percent year over year decline in property values.
 The area has had five consecutive months of double-digit negative returns and the lowest annual return in its 20-year history, the release stated.

 -- Do you plan to appeal your assessment?
 Tell us in the comments.

 According to a CNN Money report, housing prices nationwide are at their lowest since November of 2002.

 With , local housing prices have been negatively impacted.

 If your assessment was not lowered and you feel your property is not worth the fair market value listed on your notice, you can file an appeal.
 Appeals must be filed by May 21.
 Appeal information, interactive appeal forms and FAQs are located on the Tax Assessor’s website at www.gwinnett-assessor.com.

 If you did not receive a notice in the mail and would like to view your assessment, click here.

 To file an appeal, the property owner must complete an appeal form.
 Click here for complete instructions on filing an appeal.
 Property owners must specify the grounds for the appeal and determine the avenue for appeal (the Board of Equalization is free and is the most commonly used according to the county website).

-Property owners may also provide an opinion of value along with a 250-word or less explanation of why the assessment is being appealed.
+along with a 250-word or less explanation of why the assessment is being appealed.
 All property owners must provide specified contact information and mail or hand deliver the appeals form to the Gwinnett County Board of Assessors, 75 Langley Drive, Lawrenceville, Ga.
 30046.